How to get HBO Max through cable and mobile providers

 - Ziply Fiber

-If your cable provider is on this list, all you need to do is download the HBO Max app on a smart phone, tablet, or third-party streaming device.
+If your cable provider is on this list, all you need to do is download the HBO Max app on a smartphone, tablet, or third-party streaming device.
 You will be prompted to sign in through your cable or digital media provider before you will be able to start streaming.
-You can also log in directly at HBOMax.com using your cable credentials.
+You can also log in directly on the HBO Max website using your cable credentials.

+WarnerMedia added a handful of agreements with additional cable TV providers, including Altice USA, in April 2021.
+As part of those deals, Altice USA cable users who already had HBO or HBO Now on their Optimum and Suddenlink plans were given access to HBO Max for free.
+This also applies to HBO and HBO Now subscribers on Verizon's Fios TV and Fios Internet services.

+Existing Verizon Fios customers who didn't previously subscribe to some form of HBO, as well as new subscribers, also have the option to add HBO as a one-off premium channel or as part of a bundle that any or all of the following premium channels: CINEMAX, EPIX, STARZ, and SHOWTIME.
+In addition, Verizon customers can add HBO Max or any of the other options for an additional $15 a month, two premium channels for $25 a month, three premium channels for $30 a month, or all five premium channel add-ons for $40 a month.

 How to get HBO Max through your digital media provider

-There are a handful of digital media providers who offer access to HBO Max by adding the $15/month subscription to your existing streaming plan.
+A handful of digital media providers offer access to HBO Max by adding the $15/month subscription to your existing streaming plan.
 That way, you don't have to sign up for a separate subscription with HBO.
-These platforms are Apple TV Channels, Prime Video Channels, and Hulu.
+These platforms are Apple TV Channels, Prime Video Channels, Hulu, and YouTube TV.

-If you were already subscribed to HBO through Apple TV Channels prior to the launch of HBO Max, you can download HBO Max and access all the content at no additional charge via your Apple ID account.
+If you were already subscribed to HBO through Apple TV Channels before the launch of HBO Max, you can download HBO Max and access all the content at no additional charge via your Apple ID account.
 However, if you are a brand new HBO Max subscriber, you will need to use Apple In-App Purchase to subscribe within the HBO Max application.

-Users who already have an Amazon Prime membership can access HBO Max by adding the $15/month fee to their existing Prime membership.
-Once you add HBO on Prime Video Channels to your subscription, you can stream all of the HBO content you choose.
+Users who already have an Amazon Prime membership can access HBO Max by adding the $15 a month fee to their existing Prime membership.
+Once you add HBO on Prime Video Channels to your subscription, you can stream all HBO content.

-Similarly, Hulu with Live TV subscribers can pay an additional $15/month for the platform's HBO Max Add-on, which gives you access to HBO Max originals and exclusives via the HBO Max app.
-It also gives you access to classic HBO content you know and love on the Hulu app.
+Similarly, Hulu with Live TV subscribers can pay an additional $15 per month for the platform's HBO Max Add-on, which gives you access to HBO Max originals and exclusives via the HBO Max app.
+It also gives you access to classic HBO content on the Hulu app.
+While HBO Max no longer offers free trials, potential subscribers can test drive the streaming platform by signing up for the Hulu with HBO Max seven-day free trial.
+Use it to get a free HBO Max subscription for one week, along with Hulu's offerings, then choose to cancel or continue paying the $14.99 per month plan.

+If you subscribe to YouTube TV, you can either choose to add HBO Max for an extra $14.99 per month or get it as part of the platform's Entertainment Plus add-on bundle.
+The Entertainment Plus collection costs $29.99 and includes HBO Max, STARZ, and SHOWTIME.

 How to get HBO Max through your mobile provider

-While HBO's $15/month subscription fee makes it one of the most expensive streaming services, AT&T is currently offering the service for free as part of its AT&T Unlimited Plan.
-That plan costs $85/per month for one line and also includes HD streaming, 30GB of mobile hotspot data per month and Advanced Mobile Security protection through AT&T.
+While HBO's $15/month subscription fee makes it one of the most expensive streaming services, AT&T is currently offering the service for free as part of its AT&T Unlimited Elite, AT&T Fiber Internet 1000, and AT&T TV Choice plans.

+The AT&T Unlimited Elite plan starts at $50 a month when you get four lines and includes 5G access, 30GB hotspot data per line, and unlimited talk, text, and data in Mexico and Canada.
+Meanwhile, the AT&T Fiber Internet 1000 plan starts at $60 a month and includes a 1000Mbps connection, unlimited internet data, and supports more than 12 devices at once.
+Finally, the AT&T TV Choice plan costs $84.99 a month and includes HBO Max for free for one year, along with 20 hours of cloud DVR storage and access to more than 7,000 streaming apps.

 HBO Max is also included with a handful of AT&T plans that are no longer available to new subscribers.
-If you've been grandfathered in on one of the following plans, you can still take advantage of the HBO Max streaming promotion.
+However, if you were grandfathered into one of the following plans, you can still take advantage of the HBO Max streaming promotion.

 - AT&T Unlimited Plus